-We intend to use the net proceeds of this offering and a portion of our available cash and cash equivalents to expand our portfolio by acquiring or developing our Pending Acquisition and Development Facilities, which we consider to be probable acquisitions or developments as of the date of this prospectus, under the terms of the contacts or letters of commitment relating to these facilities.
+We intend to use a portion of the net proceeds of this offering to expand our portfolio by acquiring or developing Pending Acquisition and Development Facilities under the terms of the contacts or letters of commitment relating to these facilities.
 The leases for each of these facilities will provide for contractual base rent and an annual rent escalator.
 The letters of commitment constitute agreements of the parties to consummate the acquisition or development transactions and enter into leases on the terms set forth in the letters of commitment subject to the satisfaction of certain conditions, including the execution of mutually-acceptable definitive agreements.
-The following tables contain information regarding our Pending Acquisition and Development Facilities as of the date of this prospectus:
+The following tables contain information regarding the Pending Acquisition and Development Facilities as of the date of this prospectus:

-Operating Facilities
+Operating Facilities -- Acquisitions